 Once you’ve converted those old VHS tapes, storing your new DVDs and digital files correctly is essential to protect them from damage and degradation.
 Think of this as the final, crucial step in safeguarding your precious memories.

-Store DVDs Properly
+Store Your New DVDs Safely

 Proper DVD storage is key to their longevity.
 Keep your DVDs in a cool, dry, dark environment, away from direct sunlight and extreme temperatures.
 Avoid stacking them without cases, as this can scratch them.
 Instead, use protective cases and store them upright in a clean, organized manner.
 This simple step, much like archiving important documents, can significantly extend the lifespan of your converted videos.
 The Library of Congress offers helpful resources on media preservation.

-Create Digital Backups
+Create Digital Backups (Seriously, Do It!)

 Don’t put all your eggs in one basket.
 Creating digital backups of your converted videos is crucial.
 Consider using an external hard drive or a cloud storage service like Google Drive or iCloud.
 This redundancy ensures that even if one copy is damaged or lost, you have another readily available.
 Backblaze is another option for secure online backups, much like backing up important computer files.